tremor-rs/tremor-www/docs/Artefacts/offramps.md

       dir: "temp/kv" # directory to store data in
 ```

 One response event is sent for every command in the handled event.
-On success to the `out` port, in the error case (malformed or error during kv operation) to the `err` port.
+On success to the `out` port, in the error case (malformed data or error during kv operation) to the `err` port.
 Each response event will have the following metadata structure:

 ```js